 Beyond Basic RAG: How HyDE and Cohere Reranking Changed Everything About My Pipeline's Output Quality

-First, the Core Problem With Standard RAG Retrieval
+The Core Problem With Standard RAG Retrieval

-To understand why these techniques matter, it helps to be precise about what standard RAG retrieval is actually doing — and where it breaks down.
+To understand why these techniques matter, it helps to be precise about what standard RAG retrieval is actually doing, and where it breaks down.

 In a typical pipeline, the user's query is embedded into a vector, and that vector is compared against your indexed document chunks to find the closest semantic matches.
 Closest, in this context, means the chunks whose embeddings sit nearest to the query embedding in high-dimensional space.

-The problem is that query language and document language are often quite different — even when they're talking about the same thing.
+The problem is that query language and document language are often quite different, even when they're talking about the same thing.

 A user might ask: "Why does my laptop keep overheating when I'm on a video call?"